 If you require any of the school policies, (the main selection is below) download the full PDF file by going to 'Our School' on the navigation bar or by e-mailing Trudy Byrne

 For additional information on the role of Boards, visit NZSTA’s A Parent’s Guide to the Role of the BOT.

 Brendon joined the Board in 2019.
-Prior to this appointment, he served as Chairman on the Hauraki School Board of Trustees.
+Prior to this appointment, he served as the Presiding Member on the Hauraki School Board of Trustees.
 Brendon was born in Takapuna and with the exception of a couple of years overseas, he has grown up and lived in the local area all of his life.
 His wife Sarah is a teacher at a local community pre-school and together they have three children.
 Brendon has served in the Royal New Zealand Navy for 28 years and in his current position he is responsible for Readiness and for determining whether ships are compliant, safe and ready for operations.
 Prior to this, he spent the majority of his career flying the Navy’s Seasprite helicopters.
 Brendon holds a Bachelor of Aviation Management and a Diploma in Business Studies.